Stocks fall as choppy trading persists on Wall Street

 Banks and industrial companies were among the biggest weights on the broader market.
-Wells Fargo fell 2.4% and Union Pacific shed 3.6%.
-Technology stocks also fell.
-Intel lost 5.2%.
+Wells Fargo fell 1.8% and Union Pacific shed 3.1%.
+Some technology stocks also fell.
+Intel lost 5.3%.

 Bond yields rose.
 The yield on the 10-year Treasury, which banks use to set rates on mortgages and other loans, rose to 3.02% from 2.97% late Tuesday.